Prompts have evil twins: Robustness of optimized prompts

-If reordering tokens in {\name} prompts impacts LLM output less than in interpretable prompts, than perhaps there a specific \textit{positions} in {\name} prompts that have an out-sized impact on output.
-Toward this end, we compute $d_{KL}(r_i(\bp) || \bp)$ for each {\name} prompt $\bp$, where $r_i$ is a function that replaces the $i^{th}$ token of a sequence with [UNK] (Figure \ref{fig:positional-importance-1}A).
-We do the same for their interpretable counterparts (Figure \ref{fig:positional-importance-1}B).
+Based on visual inspection of the evil twin prompts in Figures~\ref{fig:prompt-optimized-examples} and \ref{fig:full-kl-results}, one can hypothesize that these consist of some tokens that are highly-related to the ground truth prompts and that drive the model's output, as well as some tokens that appear unrelated and can be safely ignored or replaced.

-For both prompt types, replacing a token at the end of the sequence with [UNK] has a greater impact than anywhere else.
-This alone may be partly attributable to the Pythia suite's tokenizer mapping all special tokens to the end-of-sequence token, which could drive greater open-endedness.
-In general, however, the impact of replacing any other {\name} token with [UNK] is relatively small.
+We test this hypothesis quantitatively, checking whether there are a few tokens in the optimized prompts that have an outsized effect on the prompt's functionality.
+We compute $d_{KL}(\bp || r_i(\bp))$ for each optimized prompt $\bp$, where $r_i$ is a function that replaces the $i^{th}$ token of a sequence with [UNK].
+We do the same for the ground truth prompts $\bp^*$.
+Figure \ref{fig:token-importance-vicuna-pythia} plots histograms of these KL divergences over all prompts and token positions $i$.

-Certainly, then, {\name} prompts are not as dependent on all their tokens being present in the way that natural prompts are.
-We conjecture that {\name} prompts may contain a small number of "special tokens" whose mere co-occurrence drives the model output.
-These special tokens are non-obvious, however, and may be task-specific.
+Surprisingly, this experiment contradicts the hypothesis.
+Figure~\ref{fig:token-importance-vicuna-pythia} shows that the effect of replacing a token in the optimized prompts with the ``unknown'' token, [UNK], is generally \textit{greater} than the effect of replacing a token with [UNK] in the ground truth prompts.
+Thus, optimized prompts are more dependent on all of their tokens being present in a way that natural prompts are not, even though many of these tokens may appear garbled and uninterpretable.
+This effect is especially significant in the Pythia, Vicuna, and Phi-2 models, since very few tokens in the optimized prompts yield zero KL divergence change when they are replaced by [UNK].